 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Ophiuchus.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Sagittarius, not far from Venus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen within the constellation of Capricornus.
+Venus: The sister planet can also be seen in the constellation of Sagittarius.
 Just like Mercury, Venus can only be seen at dawn and dusk.

-Mars: The red planet can be seen between the constellation of Leo and Virgo, not far from the bright star Denebola.
+Mars: The red planet can be seen in the constellation of Capricornus.

 Uranus: The gas giant can be seen between the constellations of Pisces and Cetus with the use of a telescope.